 Please note: QSLs for OA4/WP2B, HP1/WP2B and HP5/WP2B operations are direct or via LOTW only.

-Let me just say that the Virgin Islands is an awesome place for a ham to call home.
-The HF propagation from here is about as good as it gets.
-6 meters can be a real blast as well.
-Combined with the world class SCUBA diving opportunities in our turquoise waters it's just about the perfect QTH.
-If you haven't tried operating from the Caribbean, give it a shot sometime.
+The Virgin Islands is an awesome place for a ham to call home.
+The propagation from here is about as good as it gets.
+Combined with magnificent year-round weather and world class SCUBA diving in our turquoise waters it's just about the perfect QTH.
+If you haven't tried operating from the Caribbean, give it a try sometime.
 You won't be disappointed.

-Our summer QTH is on Lake Wissota near Chippewa Falls, WI (the lake mentioned in the "TITANIC" movie), but you won't hear me operating from there because the homeowner's association doesn't allow antennas.
+Our summer QTH is on Lake Wissota near Chippewa Falls, Wisconsin.
+Unfortunately I don't have a station there because the local homeowner's association doesn't allow antennas.

 I first became a ham in 1968 with the original call WN9ZZV.
 Since then I've held several calls including WA9ZZV, DA1ML, OE7ZAI, VK4MF, K9BZ and have also had fun operating from HB9, HB0, HP1, HP5, I, KH6, KL7, KP2, KP4, OA4 and VE3-7.
 Ham radio interests include ragchewing, DXing, operating the digital modes and playing on my favorite band (6 Meters) when it's open.

 A memorable radio experience for me was my first station.
-Radio gear was hard to come by as a young teenager, so my buddy (WN9ANP) and I pooled our resources.
+Radio gear was hard to come by as a young teenager, so my buddy Dan (WN9ANP) and I pooled our resources.
 Dan had a homebrew HF receiver and I had a Heathkit DX-20 transmitter purchased for the gigantic sum of twenty dollars.
-Every other week I got to have the station at my QTH and alternate weeks we moved the equipment to ANP's house.
+Every other week I got to have the station at my QTH and alternate weeks we moved the equipment to my friend's house.
 When I finally raised enough money from my paper route to buy a receiver (Drake-1A), I was thrilled at being able to operate full-time from my own QTH.
 I still have the same Drake 1A, but the DX-20 in my collection is a replacement for the original.

-The Pursuit of Knowledge: Managed to obtain a BS in Engineering from the US Military Academy, West Point, New York and an MBA from the University of St. Thomas, St. Paul, Minnesota even though I found it as necessary to get on the air as to eat, sleep and study.
+The Pursuit of Knowledge beyond Ham Radio led me to obtain a BS degree in Engineering from the US Military Academy, West Point, New York and an MBA from the University of St. Thomas, St. Paul, Minnesota even though I found it as necessary to get on the air as to eat, sleep and study.

 Some of my other hobbies/interests are physical fitness, running, martial arts (Kung Fu, Tai Chi, Qigong), skiing, an occasional round of golf and of course scuba diving.
-I have a wonderful wife Donna, six great kids (4 girls, 2 boys) all grown and six grandchildren (3 girls, 3 boys).
+I have a wonderful wife Donna, six great kids (4 girls, 2 boys) all grown and seven grandchildren (4 girls, 3 boys).
 We currently have three hams in the family and for fun operating activities we formed a club with the callsign KZ0J.
-The "KZ" prefix is in honor of my Dad, who one day back in the early 60's brought home two AristoTone walkie talkies as an incredible surprise for a 10-year old boy with a somewhat unguided enthusiasm for the radio art.
-(I always suspected his intent was to make a trade for the metal hose extender I'd borrowed from the family vacuum cleaner to use as the "DX" antenna for an old Philco shortwave receiver.
+The "KZ" prefix is in honor of my Father, who one day back in the early 60's brought home two AristoTone walkie talkies as an incredible surprise for a 10-year old boy with a somewhat unguided enthusiasm for the radio art.
+(I always suspected Dad's true intent was to liberate the metal hose extender I'd borrowed from the family vacuum cleaner to use as the "DX" antenna for an old Philco shortwave receiver.
 Once I discovered that touching one end of it to the back of the receiver chassis brought in all kinds of wonderful signals that could not be heard otherwise, it became a semi-permanent part of my SWL command post.)

 Brad - WP2B